Time To Rebuild The Malaysian Judiciary

 Add them all together and you find that every single day, a judge has to read not only the cause papers but also 200 pages of arguments.

-Additionally, at the end of an exhausting day, he or she has to write a judgement: these can range between 10 to 30 pages.
+Additionally, at the end of an exhausting day, he or she has to write a judgment: these can range between 10 to 30 pages.

 It cannot be done.